Vienna

 The Guesthouse Vienna

-The Guesthouse Vienna occupies a historic building in the centre, renovated in a sober style that preserves the volumes and natural light.
+The Guesthouse Vienna occupies a historic building in the centre, renovated in a sober spirit that preserves the volumes and natural light.
 We slept in a room with white walls, oak parquet, Scandinavian furniture, grey terrazzo bathroom.
-The ground-floor restaurant serves reinterpreted Austrian cuisine, solid wood tables, bottle-green velvet banquettes.
+The ground-floor restaurant serves revamped Austrian cuisine, solid wood tables, bottle-green velvet banquettes.
 Service is discreet, efficient, without formality.
 Rates from 215 € per night, coherent for this location and level of finish.
 The Booking score of 9.3/10 from 1,835 reviews reflects a rare consistency in Vienna.
 We recommend for an urban stay without ostentation ✨

 What makes this hotel unique